-- Repair, replacement, or improvement of front, rear, or side yard driveways and parking areas, provided that an improvement is made over the existing condition; - 2.
-Improvements to signage and markings to clearly designate reserved parking for clients or employees, as well as accessible barrier-free parking spaces; - Installation or improvement of decorative retaining walls or fences; - Installation or improvement of pedestrian walkways; - 5.
-Installation of stormwater management systems that are considered to be, in the opinion of the Town in consultation with applicable agencies, innovative and beyond the minimum requirements for stormwater management.
-Such systems may include the use of bioswales, rainwater harvesting and reuse systems, rain gardens, etc.; - Installation of active or sustainable transportation infrastructure, such as bicycle parking or electric vehicle charging stations, which are publicly accessible; - Installation of street furniture, such as benches or permanent planters; and - 8.
+- Repair, replacement, or improvement of front, rear, or side yard driveways and parking areas, provided that an improvement is made over the existing condition; - Improvements to signage and markings to clearly designate reserved parking for clients or employees, as well as accessible barrier-free parking spaces; - 3.
+Installation or improvement of decorative retaining walls or fences; - Installation or improvement of pedestrian walkways; - Installation of stormwater management systems; - Installation of active transportation infrastructure, such as bicycle parking or electric vehicle charging stations, which are publicly accessible; - 7.
+Installation of street furniture, such as benches or permanent planters; and - 8.
 Any combination of the above.